komietty/svelte-editor/README.md

 <img src="img/color.png" width=100%>

-You can check uuid of tab or frame, with `debug` option enabled.
+You can check uuid of a tab or a frame, with `debug` option enabled. (it's shortened for viewing)
 ```js
 debug.set(true);
 ```